Biomedical Laboratory & Clinical Sciences

 Prereq: GMS BT 201 (A&P 1) or consent of program director.
 This course is the second half of an intensive sequence designed to integrate the structure with the function of the human body.
 The course covers the endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, urinary and reproductive systems.
 Students study these systems as they relate to homeostasis and clinical disorders.
 Laboratory exercises on each system are incorporated into the course materials.

-GMS BT 208: Essential Math for Biotechnology
+GMS BT 208: Math for Biotec

 GMS BT 210: Medical Writing in Clinical Research